Coral Outplanting Methods

 Coral Outplanting and Maintenance

 Corals are grown in our nurseries for approximately six to nine months.
-After they have reached a substantial size, they are removed from the nursery, tagged, and taken to a local reef where they are attached directly to the reef using an non-toxic marine epoxy.
+After they have reached a substantial size, they are tagged and taken to a reef restoration site where they are attached directly to the reef using an non-toxic marine epoxy.
 Maintenance and monitoring of reef restoration sites continues years after the original coral outplanting.

 Coral colonies are routinely checked for disease, predation, tissue paling, and other deteriorating factors.
 Our staff and volunteers reattach broken fragments to the substrate, where they will grow into new coral colonies.
 Without reattachment, the broken fragments would most likely be unable to attach to the reef substrate on their own and would not survive.